 Hailed by The New York Times as “bright, active, and fastidiously musical,” and by Opera News for her “golden sound,” Sarah Jane McMahon has sung on opera and concert stages throughout the U.S. and abroad, recently performing opposite Placido Domingo, who selected her to join the Los Angeles Opera.
 A Masters graduate of Yale University, the many companies and orchestras she has performed with include the San Francisco Symphony, Munich Philharmonic, Washington Concert Opera, New Orleans Opera, Dallas Opera, and New York City Opera.
 Her performances have also taken her to Carnegie Hall, Avery Fisher Hall, the Wiener Konzert Haus, Bremen’s Die Glocke, and the Santo Domingo Festival.
 She has recorded three albums available at: WWW.SARAHJANEMCMAHON.COM

-The primary musical arranger for Lyrica Baroque, Benjamin Atherholt has been the assistant principal bassoonist and contrabassoonist for the Louisiana Philharmonic Orchestra since 2006.
-He was acting contrabassonist/bassoonist for the Houston Symphony from 2011-2013, touring with them to Moscow, Russia and Carnegie Hall.
-Ben has performed with the Saint Paul Chamber Orchestra, National Symphony Orchestra in Washington, D.C, the St. Louis Symphony and the Alabama Symphony.
-Ben has participated in several summer festivals including Tanglewood, Sarasota Music Festival, Norfolk Chamber Music Festival, and Texas Music Festival.
-Ben has also performed several summers with the Grand Teton Music Festival in Jackson Hole, Wyoming.
-Ben was recently awarded the position of contrabassoonist for the Chautauqua Symphony.
-Ben is adjunct instructor of bassoon at Loyola University.
-Ben’s bassoon is a 11,000 series Heckel made in 1974.
+Celebrated for playing the bassoon “with such a smooth tone…it reaches the ears like a gentle summer breeze” by Saint Paul’s Twin Cities Arts Reader, Benjamin Atherholt is bassoonist and primary composer and arranger for Lyrica Baroque.
+Benjamin has played Assistant Principal Bassoon and Contrabassoon with the Louisiana Philharmonic Orchestra since 2006, and Contrabassoon with the Chautauqua Symphony Orchestra since 2015.
+He has performed with the Saint Paul Chamber Orchestra, Houston Symphony, National Symphony Orchestra in Washington, D.C, St. Louis Symphony and Alabama Symphony.
+Benjamin has participated in several summer festivals including Tanglewood, Sarasota Music Festival, Norfolk Chamber Music Festival, and Texas Music Festival.
+He has also performed several summers with the Grand Teton Music Festival in Jackson Hole, Wyoming.
+Benjamin is Adjunct Instructor of Bassoon at Loyola University and Tulane University.
+He plays a Mollenhauer Contrabassoon and an 11,000 series Heckel Bassoon made in 1974.

 The founder of Lyrica Baroque, Jaren Atherholt is currently the principal oboist of the Louisiana Philharmonic Orchestra and the newly appointed Assistant Professor of Oboe at the University of North Carolina School of the Arts.
 A native of Alaska, Jaren has performed to stellar reviews as a featured concerto soloist and has been guest principal oboist with the Saint Paul Chamber Orchestra, Detroit Symphony, Florida Orchestra, and Syracuse Symphony, as well as guest associate principal oboist with the Pittsburgh Symphony.
 Jaren spent four summers at the Marlboro Music Festival and currently performs each summer with the Grand Teton Music Festival.
 She has served on the faculty of John Mack Oboe Camp, Interlochen Oboe Institute, the Wintergreen Music Academy, and the Vianden International Music School.
 Jaren plays Loree oboes.